58% of employees show improved performance after completing a performance improvement plan (PIP). [Workstatus]

 Step 2: Establish SMART Goals and Tailor them

-To do this, you can follow the OKR goal-setting framework.
-And with ThriveSparrow, tracking and managing goals and OKRs becomes easier.
+You can use the OKR goal-setting framework also.
+With ThriveSparrow, tracking and managing goals and OKRs becomes easier.
 Managers can set team goals and check-in on their team's progress to ensure objectives are achieved consistently, all at one place!

 Be sure to communicate expectations